shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ---

 # Editing a pipeline configuration
-After completing this guide, you will have the knowledge fundamental to: finding a configuration setting for a specific Toolkit app, editing the setting, and exploring what other functions the configuration settings can extend.
+After completing this guide, you will have the knowledge fundamental to:

+* Finding a configuration setting for a specific Toolkit app
+* Editing the settings
+* Exploring what other functions the configuration settings can extend.

 ## About the guide